mivanov/editkit/docs/html/_sources/customizing.txt

 After a certain amount of customization it may make sense to create an entirely new theme.
 Here's how you'd go about doing this:

-1. Go into the localwiki code directory, referenced in the beginning of Example 1, and copy the ``sapling`` theme directory to your global ``themes`` directory::
+1. Go into the EditKit code directory, referenced in the beginning of Example 1, and copy the ``sapling`` theme directory to your global ``themes`` directory::

-    $ cd /path/to/localwiki/code/directory
+    $ cd /path/to/editkit/code/directory
     $ cd themes/
-    $ cp -r sapling /usr/share/localwiki/themes/nameofyourtheme
+    $ cp -r sapling /usr/share/editkit/themes/nameofyourtheme

-.. note:: In localwiki-0.12-beta-12 there wasn't a ``themes`` directory in share/localwiki.
-Create it if it's missing.

-Then edit the ``/usr/share/localwiki/conf/localsettings.py`` file and change the ``SITE_THEME`` value from ``sapling`` to ``nameofyourtheme``.
+Then edit the ``/usr/share/editkit/conf/localsettings.py`` file and change the ``SITE_THEME`` value from ``sapling`` to ``nameofyourtheme``.

 Then simply run::

-    localwiki-manage collectstatic
+    editkit-manage collectstatic

 and restart the webserver::